alissonrms/snakegame/README.md

 Snake game created with JavaScript and canvas.

 # Objectives
-Learn the JavaScript language and concepts about software architecture, separation of concerns for example
+Learn the JavaScript language and concepts about software architecture (separation of concerns, for example)

 # Code structure
 The code is divided into 3 fragments: game.js, renderer.js and keyboardListener.js.